 Utilize a massive chunk of your campaign budget in getting a location where you can maximize your time.
 It should have different rooms for other video shoots or indoor and outdoor ones to play out the different scenarios.

-Going through the process mentioned above will help you implement a successful video ad campaign.
+Going through the process mentioned above will help you implement a successful video ads campaign.
 However, there still are other aspects that you should keep in mind when developing your video ad campaign strategy:

 In this day and age, the attention span of viewers is rapidly decreasing due to the influx of content on social media platforms.

 To make it more interesting for viewers, use a statement equivalent to clickbait right when your video begins.
-This line can quickly create an interest within your audience who will stay to watch the rest of the ad.
+This line can quickly create an interest within your target audience who will stay to watch the rest of the ad.
 The statement could be asking a relatable question, providing insight, highlighting a significant problem, or offering a much-needed solution.

 It would help if you also considered the visuals you use within the first few seconds of the video ad.
 Sometimes, video ads can play on mute automatically, depending on the platform.
 If you use captivating visuals, people will be intrigued and want to know the message behind the video.